 Meaningful Travel Bengal organizes this trekking for enthusiastic nature lovers with the help of local community who work as consultants for Meaningful Travel India.
 The trek route starts with a night’s stay at a homestay at Lingsey.
 There are two optional routes for Mulkharka lake trekking through Lingsey.
 One is by a vehicle that will reach you only till Pithamchen and then you have to trek till Mulkharka lake.
 The other Option is full hiking crossing some beautiful villages like Jhusing.

 |Lepcha heritage home at Lingsey|

-This could another attraction for many of the anthropologist travelers who love to study about the indigenous cultures of Himalayan Tribes.
+This could be another attraction for many of the anthropologist travelers who love to study about the indigenous cultures of Himalayan Tribes.
 The place as the territory between Sikkim and West Bengal has many stories about the Lepcha tribes.
 The tribes still inhabit the area along with their unforgotten tradition and culture.
 There are many foreign organizations working here for the Lepcha tribes.
 These organizations help them to protect and preserve their culture and tradition.
-So staying at Lingsey can be a complete package of diverse experience for you.
+So staying at Lingsey can be a complete package of diverse experience for you including Mulkharka lake trekking.

 If you are traveling the offbeat areas of West Bengal then Lingsey can be in your most preferred lists.
 Certainly, Lingsey comes with all your preferences from the gateway to silk route, trekking, Jungle tours of West Bengal and cultural tours of West Bengal.
 Above among the best travel plans of West Bengal.